kashifo/flutter-ui-collection/README.md

-# my_flutter_designs
+# flutter-ui-collection
-Flutter UI's designed by me for practice or fun.
+A collection of Flutter UI design with code implementation.